TaniyaTarannum/CRC-Error-Detection-Code/README.md

 Generator polynomial : 𝑥8 + 𝑥7 + 𝑥6 + 𝑥4 + 𝑥2 + 1
 Divisor: 111010101
 ![WhatsApp Image 2025-07-07 at 12 52 34_60bcefa6](https://github.com/user-attachments/assets/059ca1c6-8604-4122-a9b9-11c5bd53f28a)
+## Summary
+The encoder and decoder were designed as previously discussed, and the implementation was tested for accuracy using testbenches in Xilinx Vivado.
+The system demonstrated full accuracy under ideal conditions.
+This work can be extended to hardware implementation on an FPGA, where real-world data can be transmitted and tested for reliability.
+While CRC is highly effective in detecting errors during transmission, it does not correct them.
+Nevertheless, it remains one of the most widely used techniques for error detection in modern communication systems.